MarvinKohnen/RobotArchitecture/README.md

 ### In Root of Workspace

-`git clone -b humble-devel https://github.com/ROBOTIS-GIT/turtlebot3`
+`git clone -b humble-devel https://github.com/ROBOTIS-GIT/turtlebot3` (not sure if this is necessary, since i cant find it in my current directory)

+(**careful**: Turtlebot3 simulations already initialised as a git submodule.
+For usage please read https://git-scm.com/book/en/v2/Git-Tools-Submodules and check .gitmodules file in root workspace.)

 `git clone -b humble-devel https://github.com/ROBOTIS-GIT/turtlebot3_simulations`

-**build via**
+**For simple use invoke**
+`git submodule init` and `git submodule update` **in src**

+### build Workspace via

 `colcon build --symlink-install`